cocampo1005/cocampo1005/README.md

 ### 📆 Cat Solutions 305 Scheduling App *(In Progress)*
 Appointment booking platform for clinic slots, tailored for mobile-first use by 80+ trappers
 - React + Firebase
-- Interactive time slot UI modeled after movie seat selection
+- Interactive time slot UI
 - Admin panel for managing appointments and availability
 ---